justinfagnani/route/README.md

 Route is built around `UrlPattern` a class that matches, parses and produces URLs.
-A `UrlPattern` is similar to a regex, but constrained so that it is _reversible_, given a `UrlPattern` and a set or arguments you can produce the URL that when parsed returns those same arguments.
+A `UrlPattern` is similar to a regex, but constrained so that it is _reversible_, given a `UrlPattern` and a set of arguments you can produce the URL that when parsed returns those same arguments.
 This is important for keeping the URL space for your app flexible so that you can change a URL for a resource in one place and keep your app working.